Making a referral

 Emergency referrals should be telephoned through to the above numbers as appropriate.

-Do not send any personal information about specific children or young people via the ordinary email addresses provided above.
+Do not send any personal information about specific children or young people via the ordinary email addresses provided above but please ensure you use the electronic Multi-Agency Referral Form to send details of your referral.

-As a professional contacting i-ART you have a responsibility to secure consent from families and/or individuals to confirm they are happy for their information to be shared.
+As a professional contacting iART you have a responsibility to secure consent from families and/or individuals to confirm they are happy for their information to be shared.
 The law is clear consent must be specific, informed and freely given.
-On contacting i-ART a member of the team will explore this with you.
-There are some exceptions to this, for example if someone is at risk or to prevent crime and disorder.
-Please contact i-ART for advice if you are unsure.
+On contacting iART a member of the team will explore this with you.
+There are some exceptions to this, for example if someone is at significant risk or to prevent crime and disorder.
+Please contact iART for advice if you are unsure.

 The Council privacy notice provides information about how agencies in West Cheshire may use personal information.
 All agencies have to tell people how they might use information provided and give the choice to say yes or no to using that information.
 Professionals must share a copy of the privacy notice at every first visit and record this on eTAF.